 A simple example: petroleum will run out at some point, so products made from petroleum are not sustainable.
 Plastic waste takes thousands of years to decompose and in that time can cause damage to nature: it is therefore not sustainable.

-Examples of unsustainable products we use are vaselin, calcium carbonate and other substances that come from mines.
+Examples of unsustainable products we use are calcium carbonate, isopropyl myristate and other substances that come (partly) from mines or are made from materials that come (partly) from mines.
 When the mine is empty, the resource is gone.
 The same goes for the plastic packaging we use.

 We do not always have a complete view of the production.
 If the energy with which an essential oil is made comes from coal, then the essential oil is not sustainably produced: the coal will run out at a certain point.
 If the energy is obtained from hydropower, the oil is sustainable in that respect.

-We strive for sustainability, but it is still often difficult to get a good idea of ??how sustainable a product is.
-There are also not always good alternatives.
+We strive for sustainability, but it is still often difficult to get a good idea of how sustainable a product is.
+There are also not always good alternatives (yet).
 We see it as an assignment to ourselves to get a better picture of this and to look for alternatives.

 Are your products palm oil-free